RodZill4/material-maker/material_maker/doc/node_pattern_weave.rst

 Inputs
 ++++++

-The **Weave** node accepts an optional greyscale input mapfor the width parameter (whose value is multiplied by the map value).
+The **Weave** node accepts an optional greyscale input map for the width parameter (whose value is multiplied by the map value).

 Outputs